levkk/levthe.dev/content/posts/yet-another-language-tutorial/index.md

 }
 ```

-This list of tokens is short currently, but as our language evolves, it will get longer and more interesting.
+This list of tokens is short, but as our language evolves, it will get longer and more interesting.
 Our language can only add numbers at the moment, but we will add more features later, like control flow with `if` statements and `for` loops.

 ### Extracting tokens

-At a base level, a token is a single character, like the plus sign (`+`).
-Our lexer will start processing the source code one character at a time.
+At the most basic level, a token is a single character, like the plus sign (`+`).
+Our lexer therefore will start processing the source code one character at a time:

 ```rust
 pub struct Lexer<'a> {